aradinbar/stockbot/README.md

 STOCKBOT
-analyzing current sp500 stocks by implemting benjamin-graham's algorithm.
+analyzing current sp500 stocks by implementing a modified benjamin-graham's algorithm.

 General Arhictecture
 the project consists of three parts: